Are you masking?

 The pressure to “grieve well” and “move through grief” can lead to masking.

 A word, too, about masking in relation to grief.
-Experiencing grief and loss is painful.
+Experiencing grief and loss can be extremely painful.
 This pain can be exacerbated by other people’s difficulty in simply allowing us to feel such pain.
 It’s not uncommon for someone bereaved to find acquaintances avoiding them.
 Equally, people grieving can find friends and family members try to give them “solutions” to their pain – “why don’t you try joining a social group”, “you’ll feel better if you think positive”.
 So often, it is other people’s discomfort around death and loss that leads them to behave in ways that avoid, sidestep or “fix” sadness.
 As a result, bereaved people can feel under pressure to mask – to put on a brave face, to signal to others that they’re coping or are well on the way to “getting over it”.
 Their inner reality may not match their outer presentation to the world.
 As with the various forms of masking we’ve explored here, this process is exhausting and leaves us feeling alone and misunderstood.
 The mask people around you meet is not necessarily the “real” you.
 We can think of the mask as a false self.

 How counselling helps with unmasking

-Counselling allows you to gain awareness of your own process of masking
+Therapy allows you to gain awareness of your own process of masking

 Exploring why you mask is something that counselling can help with.
 Because masking can be an automatic behavior, done outside of your conscious awareness, raising awareness and identifying patterns and themes allows you to consciously explore what might previously have gone “under the radar”.
 Counseling is a helpful ways to explore these questions for yourself and to increase your awareness of the unique meaning of masking for you.
 That frees you up to then make choices about how, where and when you might want to unmask - and when you want to hold on tightly to your mask.